Black Diamond Momentum - Kid's Review

 This shoe can work well for crack climbing, having the stiffest sole of the group tested, a nice wide toe box, and the fabric does a decent job of padding the foot, but there is a caveat.
 The knit uppers can't take being stuffed in cracks over and over without getting a little fuzzy, but the occasional crack won't pose any significant problems.

 Although this shoe is wider than most of the others tested, the toes narrow in such a way that it ends up being a relatively pointy shoe.
-That, combined with a stiffer sole, makes this a good choice for those vertical routes where you are on your toes, but the flat last holds back the performance when the pockets get steep.
+That, combined with its stiffer sole, makes this a good choice for those vertical routes where you are on your toes, but the flat last holds back the performance when the pockets get steep.

 The knit uppers, microfiber footbed, wide toe box and flat last make this shoe super comfortable.
-We heard some reports that the knit could rub the bare foot, but we didn't have those problems.
-The breathable knit keeps feet dry, and the comfortable flat last is great for long sessions on the rock.
+We heard some reports that the knit could rub the bare-foot, but we didn't have those problems.
+The breathable knit keeps feet dry, and the comfortable flat last is excellent for long sessions on the rock.
 Although the shoe is the widest in the lot, it isn't the highest volume.
 The top of the forefoot is quite low profile, and the knit fits snug and feels great, almost sock-like.
 We recommend sizing up one full size for a good fit.

 This shoe is best used as an all-around gym shoe and also works really well as a moderate outdoor cragging shoe.

 While it is true that it's the most expensive of the flat lasted kids climbing shoes, it maintains a decent value if edging and/or gym climbing are your top priorities.
 Features unique to this shoe, like the knit top, add breathability.
 Durability is in question since this knit hasn't been put through the wringer, but time will tell, and it seems to be more durable than one may think.